123TalKadosh/My-Portfolio/PizzaPlaceSales/PizzaPlaceSales.md

 ### Data background

-#### 2.1: Data source

-I will utilize Cyclistic's publicly accessible historical data stored on their cloud servers for this project.
-The data can be accessed [Here](https://divvy tripdata.s3.amazonaws.com/index.html).
-My focus will be on the data spanning from December 2022 to November 2023, organized into 12 separate CSV files, each representing a specific month of the year.
+The data can be accessed [Here](https://www.mavenanalytics.io/data-playground?page=4&pageSize=5), "Pizza Place Sales".
+My focus will be on the data spanning from January 2015 to December 2015.

-#### 2.2: Data credibility by "ROCCC" model

-1.  **Reliability:**

-2.  **Original:** The data is verified by its original source.

-3.  **Comprehensiveness:** It encompasses all essential information to address the queries.

-4.  **Current:** The data is pertinent to the previous year.

-5.  **Cited:** The data is trustworthy and referenced from the source in the preceding paragraph.

-#### 2.3: Data License

-The data is maintained and made available by [Motivate International Inc](https://divvybikes.com/data-license-agreement).

 ------------------------------------------------------------------------